top of page

 The ballpark offers a lot of history.
 There are old newspaper articles and photos illustrating the team’s history, a plaque commemorating the first game played at the stadium, and a chart highlighting the level of significant flooding that has occurred throughout the facility’s history.

-The massive press box that once stood on top the roof, but was moved underneath the grandstand roof due to weather concerns is a collection of old baseball jerseys, news clippings, and plastic owls once used to scare away pigeons.
-The seating area down the right field baseline offers fans chair back seating and a basic electric scoreboard adorns right center field.
+The massive press box that once stood on top of the roof, but was moved underneath the grandstand roof due to weather concerns is a collection of old baseball jerseys, news clippings, and plastic owls once used to scare away pigeons.
+The seating area down the right field baseline offers fans chair-back seating and a basic electric scoreboard adorns right center field.

 Neighborhood 3

-Paisley Park Studios is much closer than it is from Minneapolis.
-The former home and recording studios for Prince is open for tours, but you must lock up all cameras before you go inside, they do not allow photography inside.
+Paisley Park Studios is much closer than it is to Minneapolis.
+The former home and recording studios for Prince are open for tours, but you must lock up all cameras before you go inside, they do not allow photography inside.

 Fans 4